TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypoScript/Index.rst

 ..  versionchanged:: 12.0
-    Support for other TypoScript file extensions, such as :file:`.txt` or :file:`.ts`, have been removed in TYPO3 v12.
+    Support for other TypoScript file extensions, such as :file:`.txt` or :file:`.ts`, has been removed in TYPO3 v12.

 *   The file extension **must** be :file:`.typoscript`.